artorixx/simple-NeRF/README.md

 # Simple-NeRF

 This is a simple implement of NeRF, as presented in the paper ["NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis"](https://www.matthewtancik.com/nerf) by Mildenhall et al., ECCV2020.
 The original repository of the paper is ["here"](https://github.com/bmild/nerf) and this repository is based on ["a PyTorch implement of the repository"](https://github.com/yenchenlin/nerf-pytorch).

+## Features
+- This source code makes the original source work on multiple GPUs.
+- This works with only blender dataset not liff dataset etc.

 ## Setup